Defining Software as a Medical Device

 Once the intended use is determined, a related device code can be identified.
 These device codes can be found in the FDA's Product Code Classification Database.
 Each generic device type is assigned a device code.
 If a relevant device code is not available, something very likely with SaMD products, then a De Novo application may be the premarket pathway.
 This is the premarket approval pathway for a truly novel device that does not have a predicate.

-All classes of devices as subject to General Controls.
+Unless exempted, all classes of devices as subject to General Controls.
 General Controls are the baseline requirements of the Food, Drug and Cosmetic (FD&C) Act that apply to all medical devices, Class I, II, and III.
 These include the Medical Device Regulations under the 21 CFR 800 series.

 Software as a Medical Device (SaMD)